Festuus/Festuus.github.io/_pages/about.md

 ---
 permalink: /https://festuus.github.io/
-title: "Festus Adegbola"
+title: "Hey there, Welcome"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my website
+Hello there, Welcome to my website

+# Thank you